The Amazing Health Benefits of Safe Sun Exposure

 The next sections contain links to products that I use myself or can recommend.
 If you buy products through these links, the price will be the same for you, and I will receive a small commission, which helps to support this blog.
 You can read about my affiliate policy here.

-8. Eat Your Sunscreen to help Rejuvenate Your Skin
+How to Eat Your Sunscreen and Rejuvenate Your Skin

 Sunburn is a type of inflammation, and diet has a tremendous impact on inflammation in the body.
 The most essential sun protection is to eat an anti-inflammatory diet and a diet that rebuilds the texture and the resistibility of the skin.